olinjs/olinjs/classes/class2/README.md

 The `Number()` typecast supports strings and floating point numbers (and even rounds!).
 No need to write your own number parsing code!

-The next behavior is arguably worse than breaking, but also cool: You *can* do string multiplication in JavaScript!
+The next behavior is arguably worse than throwing an error, but also cool: You *can* do string multiplication in JavaScript!

 ```node
 > "3" * "4"